 The field of facilities management is a demanding one, especially if you aim to be successful.
-FMs face various challenges every day, such as co-ordinating vendors, handling faults and meeting compliance guidelines.
+Facilities Managers face various challenges every day, such as co-ordinating vendors, handling faults and meeting compliance guidelines.
 From relationship-building to project management, there are a range of strengths and core skills facilities managers must have.
-Read our guide here to learn about the most vital skills you will need for an FM role.
+Read our guide here to learn about the most vital skills you will need for a Facilties Management role.

 Analytical and problem-solving skills

 A facilities manager deals with lots of information that requires problem solving, such as financial planning and budgeting, which are both important parts of the job.
 You don’t need to be a mathematician, but FMs should have an analytical mind and be well equipped with critical thinking skills.
 Whether you’re analysing data for a budgetary meeting with an executive, or handling an unexpected problem with the building plant, the ability to effectively come up with the solution is vital in facilities management.

 As the central responsibility of a facilities manager is to deliver effective management and support of functions that an organisation serves, strong leadership skills are essential.
 There will be occasions when you need to step up and take charge, particularly when things don’t go to plan.
 You’ll need to set goals, be a good organiser and make sure people respond to ideas and instructions.
 Facilities managers must be able to motivate their colleagues and external suppliers, measuring the results efficiently.
 There’s a manager tools podcast that can help you learn how to deal and manage with a variety of different situations in the workplace.